mailsrow23/Rust-external-cheat/README.md

 </h1>

 <p align="center">
-  Rust Internal Isolated files to use at your own risk.
+  Internal that you will need to install an additional game client.
 </p>